nicolamendini/microdomains/README.md

 interconnected domains; modest neuronal displacement then makes that structure look random without destroying what the network learned.

-The notebook develops this argument one step at a time.
-Every section starts with a short narrative and places the corresponding technical explanation in a collapsible block, so it can be read as either a visual story or a reproducible modelling workflow.
 Reusable collection and plotting code lives in the accompanying [`demo_microdomains`](./demo_microdomains/) folder.

-### 1. Meet micro-GCAL: local competition, distant cooperation
+### 1. Meet micro-GCAL: local competition, distant cooperation 🤝

-Before the learning begins, Figure 4 introduces the model itself.
+Before the learning begins, let's introduce the model itself!
 Read it from the bottom up: a visual stimulus is converted into sparse, contrast-normalised activity in the **LGN**, which projects to a recurrent sheet representing **V1 layer 4**.
-This is the only cortical layer simulated in this demo, so the rest of the text simply calls it **V1** or **cortex**.

 <p align="center">
   <img src="./demo_microdomains/demo_assets/microdomain/micro_gcal_architecture.png" width="65%" alt="Micro-GCAL architecture with LGN input, a recurrent V1 sheet, short-range excitation, longer-range inhibition, and cross-domain excitation">